-- With regard to crimes relating to the employment of foreign workers, in 2021, 285 people, including employers and brokers, were arrested in connection with 259 cases. - O In 2021, the Immigration Services Agency cracked down on 30 workplaces suspected of illegal employment.
-In addition, based on the policy concerning the "Promotion of the Measures against Illegal Employment of Foreigners" agreed between the National Police Agency and the Ministry of Health, Labour and Welfare (see 3 (2) i)), the Immigration Services Agency is proactively reporting malicious brokers and employers to the police and bringing charges against them.

-[Repeated from 3 (2) ii)]

-In 2021, Prefectural Labour Bureaus and Labour Standards Inspection Offices conducted inspections on 10,427 implementing organizations (preliminary figures).

-Of these, 6,556 implementing organizations (preliminary figures) were found to be in violation of labor standards-related laws and regulations and were issued correction orders.
-Among these cases, 35 cases (preliminary figures) were referred to prosecutors.
-These cases involved serious/malicious violations of labor standards laws in relation to technical training interns, such as illegal overtime work/working on days off, and lower extra pay for overtime work than legal extra pay.
+- In 2022, with regard to crimes relating to the employment of foreign workers, in 283 people, including employers and brokers, were arrested in connection with 248 cases. - In 2022, the Immigration Services Agency cracked down on 136 workplaces suspected of illegal employment.
+In addition, based on the policy concerning the "Promotion of the Measures against Illegal Employment of Foreign Nationals" agreed between the National Police Agency and the Ministry of Health, Labour and Welfare (see 3 (2) i)), the Immigration Services Agency has been proactively reporting malicious employers and brokers to the police and bringing charges against them.
+[Repeated from 3 (2) ii)] - In 2022, Prefectural Labor Bureaus and Labor Standards Inspection Offices conducted inspections on 9,829 implementing organizations (preliminary figures).
+Of these, 7,247 implementing organizations (preliminary figures) were found to be in violation of labor standards-related laws and regulations and were issued correction orders.
+Among these cases, 21 cases (preliminary figures) were referred to prosecutors.
+These cases involved serious/ heinous violations of labor standards-related laws and regulations in relation to technical intern trainees, such as illegal overtime work/working on days off, and lower extra pay for overtime work than legal extra pay.
+[Repeated from 3 (3) iii]] - In 2022, Prefectural Labor Bureaus, Labor Standards Inspection Offices, and the OTIT strengthened their cooperation based on the notification released in 2021 and carried out joint inspections or investigations on 41 implementing organizations (preliminary figures).
+As a result, Prefectural Labor Bureaus and Labor Standards Inspection Offices issued correction orders to 30 cases (preliminary figures) where violations of labor standards-related laws and regulations were identified.
+In addition, the OTIT issued correction orders to 31 cases (preliminary figures) where violations of the Technical Intern Training Act were identified.